iproberts/beamformed_si_measurements/README.md

 [1] I. P. Roberts, A. Chopra, T. Novlan, S. Vishwanath, and J. G. Andrews, "Beamformed Beamformed Self-Interference Measurements at 28 GHz: Spatial Insights and Angular Spread," IEEE Trans.
 Wireless Commun.

-Using the code in this repo, which is based on the statistical characterization in [1], users can:
+Using the code in this repo, which is based on measurements and statistical characterizations in [1], users can:
  - draw realizations of mmWave self-interference levels (INR values) in full-duplex mmWave systems
  - conduct statistical analyses of full-duplex mmWave communication systems
- - develop solutions to mitigate self-interference in full-duplex mmWave communication systems
+ - develop methods to mitigate self-interference in full-duplex mmWave communication systems
  - evaluate solutions for full-duplex mmWave communication systems

-These measurements of self-interference were taken at 28 GHz in an anechoic chamber using two colocated 256-element phased arrays, mounted on two sides of an equilateral platform.
+This work is based on nearly 6.5 million measurements of self-interference taken at 28 GHz in an anechoic chamber using two colocated 256-element phased arrays mounted on separate sides of an equilateral platform.
 Please see [1] for details.

-If you use this code in your work, please cite [1] with the following BibTeX.
+If you use this code or our paper in your work, please cite [1] with the following BibTeX.

 ```
 @ARTICLE{roberts_beamformed_si_measurements_2022,